mmmorris1975/aws-runas/docs/ssm.md

 a shell, or port-forwarding, session with appropriately configured EC2 instances.

 Starting with version 2.2, the tool supports the ability to specify the target instance as an EC2 instance identifier, or using a DNS TXT record which contains the instance ID.
+As of version 2.2.1 you can also provide the target instance as the instance's private IPv4 address, or as a tag key and tag value pair in the format `tag_key:tag_value`.
+Both formats will perform a DescribeInstances EC2 API call, and if multiple instance IDs are returned, the first one in the list is used.

 ### Prerequisites
 In addition to having a target EC2 instance registered with an SSM agent version supporting the desired functionality,